 But at some point trying to compete against other people starts to backfire.
-A friendly game of monopoly can develop into a big competition of life.
+A friendly game of monopoly can develop into a big competition in life.
 Who has a better, husband, wife, car, body, child, kitchen, job?
 You might not believe that you think this way, but watch your subconscious, as it can do some weird things if you’re caught comparing yourself to others.

 Instead of competing on who’s got a better life.
 Focus on competing with yourself instead, and run your own race.

 Instead of obsessing over the progress of others, focus on how you can challenge yourself to be a little better every day.
 Maybe that’s sticking to a habit, or being a better wife or husband.
-Or maybe it’s finding a way to create more quiet time.
+Or perhaps it’s finding a way to create more quiet time.

 - Get over-the-top passionate about something